 Opinions are mixed, but a visit to the Blue Lagoon remains, in my opinion, a not to be missed experience for anyone visiting Iceland.
 I would recommend taking it for what it is: a man-made, extremely popular, a little over-the-top and majorly overpriced, but still drop-dead-gorgeous and very relaxing touristic activity.
 I mean, would you give the Eiffel Tower a miss?
 Thought so.
 As most people elect to rent a car when they arrive in Iceland and the Blue Lagoon is located about 20km from Keflavík International Airport, it is the best possible way to cure your jet lag and the perfect introduction to Iceland (or the best way to get ready to leave Iceland.)
 Try to sneak one last visit in before you return your car.
 Fab hotels in Iceland are found everywhere, so it might be a good idea to have your final night near the airport or the lagoon if you’re short for time.
 That way, you can indulge in one final visit before you go.

-I elected to make it my first stop as I stepped out of the plane.
+I elected to make it my first stop as I stepped out of the plane and started my Iceland road trip.
 It was quite otherworldly, after a night spent in commute, to look through the mist hanging over the milky blue water cradled by black lava rocks, and the silica mud face mask was lovely.
 I felt like I had just landed on another planet and I believe my mother felt like she was on some hallucinogenic drugs, by the look of her in these photos!

 WHAT TO EXPECT